aleextw/ubs-cc-2024-lab-work-readme/lab_work.md

 3. The `Increment` column indicates how the number of cells grows every day
    - Constraints: Only addition or multiplication, operand can be integer `x` where `0 < x <= 100` or can be `count` itself
 4. The `Condition` column consists of three numbers
-   - The first number indicates the condition used to determine which lab the petri dish is passed to next
+   - The condition consists of checking whether or not the updated cell count is perfectly divisble by the first number
-   - The second number is the lab which this dish will be passed to if the number of cells in the dish (after incrementing) is divisble by the first number
+   - The second number is the lab which this dish will be passed to if the number of cells in the dish (after incrementing) satisfies the above condition
    - The third number is the lab which this dish will be passed to if the condition above is not satisfied

 #### Example Input